gauravgoel151/hello-world/README.md

 # hello-world
-This repository is related to, How to use GitHub ?
+This hello-world repository is related to, How to use GitHub ?